gulshart/DS-Projects/README.md

 [https://github.com/gulshart/DS-Projects/tree/main/Hypothesis%20testing%20](Hipothesis testing) Choosing a user plan for a scooter rental company.

-[https://github.com/gulshart/DS-Projects/tree/main/Mobile%20plan%20choice] (Mobile plan recommendation) A machine learning model to recommend the appropriate data plan.
+[https://github.com/gulshart/DS-Projects/tree/main/Mobile%20plan%20choice](Mobile plan recommendation) A machine learning model to recommend the appropriate data plan.

 [https://github.com/gulshart/DS-Projects/tree/main/Oil%20well%20lication%20selection](Selection of a location for oil well).
 Application of a machine lerning model to make a decision on a location of oil wells.